|Nutritional Guidelines (per serving)|

 Cook the asparagus in a small amount of boiling water until tender, for about 5 minutes.

-Drain, reserving the cooking liquid.
+Drain the asparagus, reserving the cooking liquid.
 Set aside a few of the asparagus tips for garnish, if desired.

-Mash or blend remaining asparagus; set aside.
+Mash or blend the remaining asparagus; set aside.

 Add enough boiling water to the cooking liquid to make 1 cup; add the white sauce and pureed asparagus.